AnyChart/docs.anychart.com/Working_with_Data/Data_Sets.md

 ### Updating

-You can update a whole row or just a certain value.
+You can update a whole row or just a value in a certain field.

 **To update a row**, use the {api:anychart.data.View#row}row(){api} method.
 Pass the index of the row as the first parameter and a new row as the second one.